iprimavera/Work-time-scanner-desktop/README.md

 there's a CLI version of this project [here](https://github.com/iprimavera/Work-time-scanner-CLI)

-The irrelevant data that the program store is in a folder called `.workTimeScanner` in the home directory of the user.
-The important data is automatically stored as `CSV` in the same folder as the program.
+The program keeps some temporary files in a hidden folder called `.workTimeScanner` in your home directory.
+Your main data is automatically saved as CSV files next to the program.

-The scanner resets when it's executed in a different day from the last time executed.
-The scanner must be reset if the day has changed since its last reset (before first use of the day).
+The scanner must be reset if it remains running when the day changes (i.e., if it wasn't closed at the end of the previous day).